In the Democratic Republic of the Congo, ensuring girls get an education is a monumental challenge.

 As they investigated further, the pair realised that vocabulary is often a socioeconomic issue: research has found a link between the breadth of words heard in a child’s pre-school years and their educational attainment later in life.

 With these statistics in mind, Olivia and Aaron searched for a technological answer.

 The result was Bedrock, a product that they hoped would provide a far more efficient aid in supporting fellow overburdened teachers narrow the language gap between their pupils.

 Students are introduced to original fiction and non-fiction texts online, followed by a variety of games and activities to test their retention.

-Assessments of each student’s learning are then shared with staff so that they can inform what is taught in the classroom.
+Assessments of each student’s learning is then shared with staff so that it can inform what they teach in the classroom.